fpereiro/gotoB/readme.md

 As you can see above, `B.view` takes two arguments:

 - A `path`.
 - A `vfun` (view function).
 Recall that `vfuns` are functions that return liths.
-This function receives as argument the value of the relevant part of the store.
+This function receives as an argument the value of the store at `path`.
 This function must always return a lith.

 When `B.store.counter` is updated, the `vfun` will be executed again and the view updated.